How to Rebuild Your Life After Burnout (Without the Hustle)

 This season isn't about "getting back on track."
 It's about finally building a track that actually feels like mine.

-In November 2024, my mom was diagnosed with stage 2B lung cancer.
+1. Caregiving Changed Everything: In November 2024, my mom was diagnosed with stage 2B lung cancer.
 Overnight, I became her primary caregiver.
 Between hospital visits, surgeries, and chemo, everything else became background noise — including my career.

 I believed I could do it all because I thought I had to.
 Family was my value, and work was my responsibility.
 How could I choose between the two?
+But reality hit hard.
+My work slipped.
+I heard the words: We're sympathetic, but your performance isn't where it used to be.
+I was quietly burning out for a life that no longer felt right.

+This wasn't a punishment.
+It was permission.
 Permission to stop surviving.
 Permission to rebuild on my terms.

-Somewhere along the way, I traded in spontaneity for security.
+3. Remembering My Inner Rebel: Somewhere along the way, I traded in spontaneity for security.
 I forgot about the girl who moved to the UK without a plan.
-The one who traveled Europe on a shoestring and said yes to adventure before she felt “ready.”
+The one who traveled Europe on a shoestring and said yes to adventure before she felt "ready."
+She didn't wait for permission.
+She followed her gut.

 You don't have to hustle your way into a meaningful life.